 Meet the Councillors

 Anthony lives in Sarratt with his wife Kate and son Tom and has been a member of the Parish Council since 2007.
-He is Chair (elect) of the O2 Pension Trustee; Chair of the Board of Trustees of Demand, a charity for the disabled that removes barriers to inclusion, participation and independence; and a Director of Sarratt Village CIC, the community-owned company that runs our village shop.
+He retired from full-time employment in 2017 and now has a portfolio career, including: Chair of the O2 Pension Trustee; Chair of the Board of Trustees of Demand, a charity for the disabled that removes barriers to inclusion, participation and independence; an executive coach for blue chip companies; and a Director of Sarratt Village CIC, the community-owned company that runs our village shop.

 John has been on the Parish Council since 1987 and a past Chairman on 4 occasions.
 He is a retired farmer and is currently lead member for Highways.